abid-lohan/ctf-writeups/web/Blackbox - TAMUctf 2023/readme.md

 auth_token=eyJ1c2VybmFtZSI6Imd1ZXN0IiwidXNlcl9rZXkiOiJkYWVjNzJiOTFmM2I0Yzc5IiwiYWRtaW4iOmZhbHNlfQ%3D%3D.6b2b186e8229347709a34e09c7c5b81f
 ```

-If you pay attetion to it, the value has 2 parts, the first one looks like a base64 (%3D is “=” URL encoded), and the second one looks like some kind of hash.
+If you pay attention to it, the value has 2 parts, the first one looks like a base64 ("%3D" is “=” URL encoded), and the second one looks like some kind of hash.
 Let’s confirm this two hypothesis:

 ```bash
 echo eyJ1c2VybmFtZSI6Imd1ZXN0IiwidXNlcl9rZXkiOiJkYWVjNzJiOTFmM2I0Yzc5IiwiYWRtaW4iOmZhbHNlfQ== | base64 -d